srahman77/databrics/Delta Lake/DeltaLake.md

   .whenNotMatchedInsertAll()
   .execute())*

-  we cannot directly use the target table(main.default.people_10m) in the merge, hence we use the 1st 2 steps to create a DeltaTable object for the target table and then appy merge on that table
+  we cannot directly use the target table(main.default.people_10m) in the merge, hence we use the 1st 2 steps to create a DeltaTable object for the target table and then appy merge on that table.
+For Spark SQl, we directly use the target table for merge like we do
+* Appendig data to a table: equivalent of insert into of sql in pyspark:

+  df.write.mode("append").saveAsTable("main.default.people_10m")

+  Use .mode("overwrite") for insert overwrite

+* Update in pyspark:

-*
+  from delta.tables import *
-*
+  from pyspark.sql.functions import *

+  deltaTable = DeltaTable.forName(spark, "main.default.people_10m")

+*Declare the predicate by using a SQL-formatted string.*

+deltaTable.update(
+  condition = "gender = 'F'",
+  set = { "gender": "'Female'" }
+)

+*Declare the predicate by using Spark SQL functions*

+deltaTable.update(
+  condition = col('gender') == 'M',
+  set = { 'gender': lit('Male') }
+)
 * *https://learn.microsoft.com/en-us/azure/databricks/delta/tutorial* : for practice
-*
+* Delete from a table:

+  deltaTable = DeltaTable.forName(spark, "main.default.people_10m")

+  *Declare the predicate by using a SQL-formatted string.*

+   deltaTable.delete("birthDate < '1955-01-01'")

+  *Declare the predicate by using Spark SQL functions.*

+   deltaTable.delete(col('birthDate') < '1960-01-01')